RedLincoln/vagrant_rails/README.md

 Working directory on the guest machine is <code>/vagrant</code> and on the host machine is the directory where <code>Vagrantfile</code> is.
 In a terminal, to boot up the machine use <code>vagrant up</code> and to SSH into it use <code>vagrant ssh</code>.
 Working directory is in <code>/vagrant</code>.

 To be able to access the rails application from your host machine use <code>rails s -b 0.0.0.0</code> since port 3000 is forwarded.
-Server should be up in <code>localhost:3000</code>
+Server should be up in <code>localhost:3000</code>.
+In case port 3000 is already in use either kill the process using it or change the port to use in the Vagrantfile.